Russo-Ukrainian war (2022–present): Ukrainian revolution

 In 2013, Ukraine's parliament approved finalising the European Union–Ukraine Association Agreement.

-Russia put pressure on Ukraine to reject the agreement and imposed economic sanctions on the country.
+The Putin regime put pressure on Ukraine to reject the agreement and imposed economic sanctions on the country.
 Kremlin adviser Sergei Glazyev warned in September 2013 that if Ukraine signed the EU agreement, Russia would no longer acknowledge Ukraine's borders.

-In November, Ukrainian president Viktor Yanukovych suddenly withdrew from signing the agreement, choosing closer ties to the Russian-led Eurasian Economic Union instead.
-This coerced withdrawal triggered protests known as Euromaidan, culminating in the Revolution of Dignity in February 2014.
-Almost 100 protesters were killed by state forces.
-Yanukovych fled and Parliament voted to remove him.
+In November, Ukrainian president Yanukovych suddenly withdrew from signing the agreement, choosing closer ties to Russia instead.
+This coerced withdrawal sparked massive protests known as Euromaidan, culminating in the Revolution of Dignity in February 2014.
+Almost 100 protesters were killed by state forces, most of them shot by police snipers.
+Despite signing an agreement, Yanukovych secretly fled to Russia.
+Ukraine's parliament then voted to remove him and hold new elections, which elected Petro Poroshenko as President of Ukraine.